PrbNoblem/EDAN70/extension-base/README.md

 testscript runs the compiler with the code cleanup extension on a number of test files and checks for differences against files containing the expected output.
 These files can be found in the testfiles folder.
+The output files are saved as filename.java.cleaned, while the expected output is stored as filename.java.expected.
+The original files are kept under the original names.